 First

-Categorize the activities in the company based on the core process functionalities, for example: (Cash management process, General Accounting, Sa
+Categorize the activities in the company based on the core process functionalities, for example: (Cash management process, General Accounting, Sales etc).

 Second